 The concept of sustainable development originated in the 1970s in the international environment and development communities.
 In the United States, the concept is generally not well understood.
 In some quarters, it has even been twisted into "sustainable growth," an oxymoron.
 One reason for this misunderstanding has to do with different meanings of the word "development": In the international arena, the word relates to improving the quality of life in poorer, "developing," countries.
 In the United States, "development" often brings up visions of bulldozers.

 The other project explored how the sustainability ethic could be built into the policy process.
-See Raising Annoying Questions: Why Values Should Be Built into Decision-making on this Web site.
+See Raising Annoying Questions: Why Values Should Be Built into Decision-making in this website.

 Sustainability requires an integrated approach to policy-making that brings together political, social, cultural, economic, and ecological dimensions of public problems, an approach the Institute started using and promoting long before the term "sustainable development" gained currency.

 InterEnvironment Institute has a strong interest in how the idea of sustainability can be translated into practice.
-Several examples of the Institute's work along these lines are described elsewhere on this Web site.
+Several examples of the Institute's work along these lines are described elsewhere in this website.

 In addition, two of the Institute's Senior Fellows have produced books built on the idea of sustainability.
-Lamont (Monty) C. Hempel of the University of Redlands has written Environmental Governance: The Global Challenge (Island Press, 1996).
-Daniel A. Mazmanian of the University of Southern California edited Toward Sustainable Communities: Transition and Transformation in Environmental Policy (with Michael E. Kraft, MIT Press, 1999).
+The late Lamont (Monty) C. Hempel of the University of Redlands wrote Environmental Governance: The global challenge (Island Press, 1996).
+Daniel A. Mazmanian of the University of Southern California edited Toward Sustainable Communities: Transition and transformation in environmental policy (with Michael E. Kraft, MIT Press, 1999).